-Gerald (known as Gez) Strickland is currently serving as the Deputy Commander-Stability of Combined Joint Task Force-Operation Inherent Resolve (CJTF-OIR).
+Gerald (known as Gez) Strickland is currently serving as the Deputy Commander-Strategy of Combined Joint Task Force-Operation Inherent Resolve (CJTF-OIR).
 He is also the Deputy Commanding General (Support) of the III Armored Corps out of Fort Hood, Texas, a post he has held since May 2019.
 (Photo by Courtsey Photo)

-Major General Gerald (known as Gez) Strickland is currently serving as the Deputy Commander-Stability of Combined Joint Task Force-Operation Inherent Resolve (CJTF-OIR).
+Major General Gerald (known as Gez) Strickland is currently serving as the Deputy Commander-Strategy of Combined Joint Task Force-Operation Inherent Resolve (CJTF-OIR).
 He is also the Deputy Commanding General (Support) of the III Armored Corps out of Fort Hood, Texas, a post he has held since May 2019.

 Raised in Hong Kong, and educated in England, he joined the British Army’s Royal Gurkha Rifles before attending university.
 His initial period as an infantry officer saw him specialize in jungle warfare and air maneuver operations.